mapmeld/scraping-by-in-nodejs/README.md

 npm init will ask you some questions.
 You can type something or press Enter to accept a suggestion / leave it blank.

-For "git repository" you can leave it blank.
-Re-run npm init once you've done ```git remote add``` and it'll find it.
+For "git repository" you can leave it blank, or create a repo on GitHub.
+Paste in the HTTP URL.

 For "license" you can review [several options http://choosealicense.com/] for open-sourcing your code, but I typically use MIT.

 Running npm init creates package.json, the main source of information about your module, its use, and the libraries that it needs to work.
 You can modify these results later or re-run npm init.

-4. Install Node modules as dependencies
+### Install Node modules as dependencies

 You don't need to re-invent the wheel for requesting an HTML page.
 Continue in the command prompt: